duneroadrunner/SaferCPlusPlus/README.md

 ### msearray

 msearray<>, like msevector<>, is a essentially a compromise between safety and performance.
 And like msevector<>, msearray<> provides a safer iterator, in addition to the (high performance) standard iterator.
 Like msevector<>, msearray<>'s safe iterator also supports the more "readable" interface.
+In cases where the msearray is declared as a scope object, you can also use a "scope" version of the safe iterator.
+The restrictions on when and how scope iterators can be used ensure that they won't be used to access the array after it's been deallocated.

 usage example:

-    #include "msemstdarray.h"
     #include "msemsearray.h"
     #include <array>